052223-java-angular/rama-foodie-p1/README.md

 ## Stretch Goals

-- Adding an admin role that can add, remove uses or moderate their comments
+- Adding an admin role that can add, remove users or moderate their comments
 - Edit User Profile.
 - Implement an internal messaging system to communicate with other users.
 - Implementing  3 party authorization.